chargehive/configuration/docs/policy/method_verify.md

   "spec": {
-    "verifyMethodOnTokenization": true,  // Verify at the same time as verify "amount": 1999,                      // Amount to auth and void if verify not available "amountCurrency": "USD"              // Currency to auth with }
+    "verifyMethodOnTokenization": true,  // Verify at the same time as verify "amount": 1999,                      // Amount to auth and void if verify not available "amountCurrency": "USD",             // Currency to auth with "connectorID": "conn1"               // ID of the connector to validate against }
 }